 About the Dojo

 Bujinkan Sanami dojo is located in South Austin, TX and headed by Duff Culp.
-The dojo is comprised of adult students with no kids classes, this leads to a serious training atmosphere.
+The dojo is comprised of adult students with no kids' classes, this leads to a serious training atmosphere.
 Friendly, competition free classes that provide students with the important foundations to function and succeed as successful martial artists regardless of size and fitness level.
-The continuity of training will develop the students unique abilities and shape the basics over the years into a cohesive form of practical self defense that does not rely on acting like a tiger or taking steroids.
+The continuity of training will develop the student's unique abilities and shape the basics over the years into a cohesive form of practical self-defense that does not rely on acting like a tiger or taking steroids.

 The name (Sanami) is a combination of two kanji, one for truth and one for fact.
-The kanji for truth is also used with the kanji for “heart” (kokoro) to give “magakoro”. which means sincerity and devotion, and also a true and pure heart. the kanji can also be pronounced as shinjitsu which also means fact, reality, and truth.these are the goals of Bujinkan Sanami Dojo, to spread the truth of martial arts and the teachings of Dr. Masaaki Hatsumi (Soke).
+The kanji for truth is also used with the kanji for “heart” (kokoro) to give “magakoro”. which means sincerity and devotion, and also a true and pure heart. the kanji can also be pronounced as shinjitsu which also means fact, reality, and truth.
+These are the goals of Bujinkan Sanami Dojo, to spread the truth of martial arts and the teachings of Dr. Masaaki Hatsumi (Soke).
 Training is generally outdoors unless the weather is too bad.
-When the weather is to dangerous, lightning, icy driving conditions, ect. class may be canceled or moved indoors.
+When the weather is too dangerous, lightning, icy driving conditions, etc. class may be canceled or moved indoors.
 Training is in South Austin and includes all facets of Taijutsu along with Ninpo as they are revealed to Mr. Culp.
 We look forward to training with you.
 To observe a class please contact us.